mehul-vaidya/LLM_Projects/README.md

-This repo contains serveral small projects implemented using langchain , streamlet. such as chat bot , best restaurant & park finder , past and future tense of word app.
+This repo contains serveral small projects implemented using langchain , streamlit. such as chatbot , best restaurant & park finder , past and future tense of word app.
 Refer readme in individual project

 QA_ChatBot -> chatbot with direct query to LLM QA_ChatBot_remember_History -> chatbot with direct query to LLM, but it remembers previous chat history